Walmart associates give back

 This is just a sampling of the projects, events and organizations our associates at these Florida-based facilities were a part of in 2011.
 Walmart and Sam's Club associates across the U.S. are making volunteerism a priority every day.

-Walmart and the Walmart Foundation have committed $2 billion in cash and in-kind donations through 2015, stepping up efforts to help end hunger in America.
+Walmart and the Walmart Foundation have committed $2 billion in cash and in-kind donations through 2015, stepping up efforts to fight hunger in America.
 Part of this commitment involves mobilizing Walmart associates and customers.
-For example, Walmart's logistics team is lending their expertise to help food banks become more efficient in their operations
+For example, Walmart's logistics team is lending their expertise to help food banks become more efficient in their operations.

 To help with this effort, the Walmart Foundation has launched an initiative with VolunteerMatch to ensure that hunger relief agencies across the nation have the tools, training and volunteers they need to fight hunger in their communities.
 VolunteerMatch is one of the nation's leading web-based volunteer engagement networks.
 Through this unique partnership, we hope to triple the number of hunger relief nonprofits who have access to the great tools and trainings available from VolunteerMatch and increase the number of people volunteering for those same nonprofits.